In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 # and uses a single thread to process incoming requests.

-I use the command shown below to test the performance:
+The command shown below is used to test the performance:

 # PORT is 3275 for Kourier, or 5275 for QHttpServer.